Published

 Biotite is a dark mica mineral that sometimes appears golden-brown and sparkly in certain light.
 It’s flaky, lightweight, and crumbles easily.
 Not a convincing gold substitute once you pick it up, but in the pan under water it can catch your eye for a second.

-How to Identify Gold Anywhere: Your Field Testing Kit
+How to Identify Gold Ore: Your Field Testing Kit

 After getting fooled enough times, I put together a small testing kit that lives in my pack.
 Total cost was maybe $15:

-• 10x hand lens / jeweler’s loupe — seeing crystal structure vs smooth surfaces
+- 10x hand lens / jeweler’s loupe — seeing crystal structure vs smooth surfaces, spotting fine gold in quartz

 Some people carry acid test kits in the field.
 I don’t.
 Nitric acid is corrosive, destroys part of the sample, and honestly if a piece passes the streak test, shape check, and hardness test, I’m confident enough to take it home.
 You don’t need acid on the riverbank.
 Save that for the workshop.